Fiserv Stock Gives Every Indication Of Being Fairly Valued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-Fiserv has a cash-to-debt ratio of 0.04, which ranks in the bottom 10% of the companies in Software industry.
-Based on this, GuruFocus ranks Fiserv's financial strength as 4 out of 10, suggesting poor balance sheet.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Fiserv has a cash-to-debt ratio of 0.04, which is in the bottom 10% of the companies in Software industry.
+GuruFocus ranks the overall financial strength of Fiserv at 4 out of 10, which indicates that the financial strength of Fiserv is poor.
 This is the debt and cash of Fiserv over the past years:

 Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
 Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
 Fiserv has been profitable 10 years over the past 10 years.
 During the past 12 months, the company had revenues of $14.8 billion and earnings of $1.283 a share.
 Its operating margin of 11.22% better than 72% of the companies in Software industry.
 Overall, GuruFocus ranks Fiserv's profitability as strong.
 This is the revenue and net income of Fiserv over the past years:

-Growth is probably one of the most important factors in the valuation of a company.
-GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
-If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
-Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
-Fiserv's 3-year average revenue growth rate is better than 78% of the companies in Software industry.
-Fiserv's 3-year average EBITDA growth rate is 17.9%, which ranks in the middle range of the companies in Software industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of Fiserv is 18.1%, which ranks better than 78% of the companies in Software industry.
+The 3-year average EBITDA growth is 17.9%, which ranks in the middle range of the companies in Software industry.

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
+One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, Fiserv's ROIC was 2.02, while its WACC came in at 5.98.
+If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
+During the past 12 months, Fiserv's ROIC is 2.02 while its WACC came in at 5.99.
 The historical ROIC vs WACC comparison of Fiserv is shown below:

-In closing, The stock of Fiserv (NAS:FISV, 30-year Financials) shows every sign of being fairly valued.
+In summary, Fiserv (NAS:FISV, 30-year Financials) stock gives every indication of being fairly valued.
 The company's financial condition is poor and its profitability is strong.
 Its growth ranks in the middle range of the companies in Software industry.
 To learn more about Fiserv stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.